maxpfeif/LIN/README.md

 ## LIN Library

 Library and examples for LIN [(Local Interconnect Network)](https://en.wikipedia.org/wiki/Local_Interconnect_Network) on Arduino.
-Developed for the Macchina M2.
-Can be modified for any Arduino board with UART available and any LIN slave.
+Modified from original development, now targeted for Teensy 3.6 driving 2x MCP2004 LIN transcievers out of Serial2 and Serial3.
+Can be modified for any Arduino board with UART available and any LIN slave by initializing the lin_stack object with the apropriate Serial port and Wake outputs.

 #### Install